jordanpoulton/maker_song/MakersSong.md

-how ot be twice as smart
+How to be twice as smart,